Skip to content

 Technical considerations

 In preparing a planning application for the new recycling centre for Bath, a full suite of technical studies has been completed.
 The site benefits from an existing waste permit issued by the Environment Agency (EA) relating to the Street Cleansing operations.
-However a new permit will be required for the recycling centre so it is essential that key technical matters are considered.
+However a variation to this permit will be required for the recycling centre so it is essential that key technical matters are considered.
 A professional team of technical consultants was appointed to carry out these studies, including:

 Flooding and Drainage